Some1isHeree/support-bot-tamplate/README.md

 # REMEMBER
 You have to put some changes into bot.lua file.
-You will find everything in file.
+You will find everything in this file.

 # HOW TO SETUP